-The Board of Directors have not implemented a formal process for assessing its effectiveness or the effectiveness of its individual members or its committees.
-As a result of the Corporation's size, its stage of development and the limited number of individuals on the Board of Directors, the Board of Directors consider a formal assessment process to be unnecessary at this time.
-The Board of Directors plans to continue evaluating its own effectiveness on an ad hoc basis.
+The Board have not implemented a formal process for assessing its effectiveness or the effectiveness of its individual members or its committees.
+As a result of the Corporation's size, its stage of development and the limited number of individuals on the Board, the Board consider a formal assessment process to be unnecessary at this time.
+The Board plans to continue evaluating its own effectiveness on an ad hoc basis.